huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ## Run analysis

-We will not dive into data analytics in this guide since there are so many nice guides out there (such as these from [UCLA Advanced Research Computing](https://stats.oarc.ucla.edu/?s=stata)).
-Although, let's do to quick examples for fun:
+We will not dive into data analytics in this guide since there are so many other great guides out there, for example the once from [UCLA Advanced Research Computing](https://stats.oarc.ucla.edu/?s=stata)).
+Although, let's do two quick examples for fun:

 ```python
 // get mean value from a variable